Topl/BramblSc/documentation/docs/tutorials/tutorials/obtain-funds.md

 In order for the funds to be transferred, we need to prove the Lock encumbering the funds in the Genesis block.
 You can think of this as
 "unlocking" the funds.
 See [Prove Transaction](../../reference/prove).
 It is best practice to validate the transaction as well.

-1. Create a Credentialler using your Topl main key.
+1. Create a Credentialler using your main key.
     ```scala
     val credentialler = CredentiallerInterpreter.make[IO](walletApi, walletStateApi, mainKey)
     ```